 - Brown, M. (2012).
 Hybrid governance: Hybrid governance and democratization - village governance in Timor-Leste In: Local-Global: Identity, Security, Community, 11, 156 - 164

 - Brown, M.,Gusmao, A. (2012).
 Looking for the owner of the house - who is making peace in rural East Timor?
 In: Hybrid Forms of Peace: From Everyday Agency to Post-Liberalism, Springer, Basingstoke, England

 - Brown, M. (2012).
 Trajectories of state transformation - political community in East Timor In: Rethinking the Foundations of the State, an Analysis of Post-Crisis Situations, Emile Bruylant, Brussels

 - Brown, M. (2012).
 La "construcci�n del Estado", la "construcci�n de la Naci�n" y la comunidad pol�tica en Timor Oriental In: Construcci�n de la Paz, Seguridad y Desarrollo.
 Visiones, Pol�ticas y Actores, Editorial Complutense, Madrid, Spain

 - Brown, M. (2011).
-Security, development and the nation-building agenda - East Timor In: Security, Development and Nation-Building in Timor-Leste: A Cross-sectoral Assessment, Taylor and Francis, New York, USA
+The nation-building agenda in Timor-Leste In: Security, Development and Nation-Building in Timor-Leste: A Cross-sectoral Assessment, Taylor and Francis, New York, USA

 2 PhD Current Supervisions